ceticamarco/wolf/README.md

 #+TAGS: foo, bar, biz
 ```

+> [!CAUTION]
+> The header section **must always be explicitly defined**, regardless of whether you plan to show it on the resulting page
+> or not.
+The Rhino compiler does not provide any default or fallback values for missing header fields.

 ## Compiler
 In this section we will see how to build and how to use the Rhino compiler, which is used to translates Rhino source files
 into static HTML documents.